kalvir781/kalv/posts/2025/time-machine.md

 [John Lennon](https://www.johnlennon.com), for his love and joy he expressed in his music.
 I would just want to play the piano with him.

-[Diana Spencer](https://www.britannica.com/biography/Diana-princess-of-Wales) - for her giving to the children in Africa and her battle against the awareness of AIDS.

 [Avcii](https://avicii.com) - The Swedish producer and DJ.
 You can travel back in time yourself, by listening to his podcast which is still available on [Apple Music](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://podcasts.apple.com/gb/podcast/avicii-fm/id445221220&ved=2ahUKEwiBuZqNwceMAxUpWkEAHT-wKC0QFnoECBUQAQ&usg=AOvVaw2DC9SY53Hg3u1ErDmN6o7l), probably the best music mixes available in history.
 I'll be travelling to Stockholm when I get a chance to see their [Avcii Experience](https://aviciiexperience.com).

 > “I discovered when I started earning money that I didn't really need them.
 When you have such a surplus of money you don't need, the most sensible, most human and most obvious thing to do is to give to people in need”